Health Information Management Schools

 • Accreditation: Commission on Accreditation for the Health Informatics and Information Management Education (CAHIIM)

-University of Wisconsin (BS) – The University of Wisconsin offers a bachelor of science completion degree in health information management and technology.
+The University of Wisconsin offers a bachelor of science completion degree in health information management and technology.
 The 60-credit program is offered entirely online with flexible scheduling, making it perfect for those students who want to earn a degree while working full-time.
-There are no on-campus requirements for this program, although students can still take advantage of services such as career placement, advising, and libraries.
+This program has no on-campus requirements, although students can still take advantage of services such as career placement, advising, and libraries.

 • Location: Madison, WI